English whisky GI: Application

 The English whisky GI was due to become active in 2024.
 However on 19 February 2025, the English whisky GI entered into the first phase of the consultation period in the application process which is due to last three months and end on 19 May 2025; this is alongside a published copy of the detailed GI.
 During the consultation phase interested parties can send feedback or oppose the geographical indication.

-As of October 10 2025, the English whisky GI is in the final stages of its application with the EWG in consultation with those who have submitted oppositions including a notable opposition by the SWA, though it is thought that only minor changes will be needed with Tagore Ramoutar quoted as saying “As with any consultation, some elements may be subject to change depending on the final decision by DEFRA.
+On October 10 2025, the English whisky GI entered the final stages of its application with the EWG in consultation with those who have submitted oppositions including a notable opposition by the SWA, though it is thought that only minor changes will be needed with Tagore Ramoutar quoted as saying “As with any consultation, some elements may be subject to change depending on the final decision by DEFRA.
 However, we anticipate that any adjustments will be minor, with the key principles and structure remaining intact”.

+On September 11 2026 the English whisky application was accepted with the application due to be registered on the October 1 2026.

 Opposition

 On 20 February 2025, the Scotch Whisky Association released a statement rejecting the definition of English single malt.
 The SWA argue that this is inconsistent with the reputation of single malt and would affect Scotch whisky, with the SWA due to send an official submission of opposition to DEFRA which they say will safeguard the quality of single malt Scotch whisky and other single malts in the U.K.

 On 20 February 2025, the several members of the Scottish Government, including Scottish Rural Affairs Secretary Mairi Gougeon and John Swinney, the First Minister of Scotland, made public statements rejecting the definition of single malt outlined in the English whisky GI.
-The Scottish First Minister has said he will make all necessary representation to protect the scotch whisky industry.
+The Scottish First Minister has said he will make all necessary representation to protect the Scotch whisky industry.

+On 15 September 2026 Wendy Chamberlain the MP for North East Fife and the chair of the All-Party Parliamentary Group for Scotch Whisky made a statement in the UK Parliament condemning the decision by the Secretary of State for DEFRA and reiterated previous objections to the English definition of single malt, this was joined by other MP’s such as shadow minister Harriet Cross and Brendan O'Hara who raised concerns over of the reputation of single malt and Tim Farron who raised concerns over the criteria used to come to the decision.
+These statements were made in response to the Secretary of State for DEFRA accepting the English whisky GI application.